YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Swipe through the 5 support slides below to review what to send and what to avoid.

-If the area is calm but visibly uneven, protect the skin and track it.
+If the area is not hot, draining, or painful but remains visibly uneven, protect the skin and track it.
 If the texture becomes fixed over months, a repair review may be needed.
 If there are active medical signs, review comes sooner.
 The face deserves a slower and more careful answer than social media usually gives.

 The most useful thing you can do in the first weeks after a beard transplant is to stop guessing and make the review easy.
 Good photos, clear symptom details, and no extra trauma give the surgeon a cleaner starting point.
-From there, waiting, medical treatment, or repair planning can be chosen for the actual problem rather than the fear of the problem.
+From there, the choice can be observation, medical treatment, delayed review of scar texture, or repair planning for the actual problem rather than the fear of the problem.